encode/django-rest-framework/docs/api-guide/schemas.md

 * Write a schema definition as a static file, and [serve the static file directly][static-files].
 * Write a schema definition that is loaded using `Core API`, and then rendered to one of many available formats, depending on the client request.

 ---

+# Alternate schema formats

+In order to support an alternate schema format, you need to implement a custom renderer class that handles converting a `Document` instance into a bytestring representation.

+If there is a Core API codec package that supports encoding into the format you want to use then implementing the renderer class can be done by using the codec.

+## Example

+For example, the `openapi_codec` package provides support for encoding or decoding to the Open API ("Swagger") format:

+    from rest_framework import renderers
+    from openapi_codec import OpenAPICodec

+    class SwaggerRenderer(renderers.BaseRenderer):
+        media_type = 'application/openapi+json;version=2.0'
+        format = 'swagger'

+        def render(self, data, media_type=None, renderer_context=None):
+            codec = OpenAPICodec()
+            return OpenAPICodec.dump(data)

+---